0dan0/qr/docs/control/session5/README.md

         }
 </style>

-Create a custom camera mode, and even start a capture all through QR Codes.
-This is the fastest way to access many of the new GoPro Labs' firmware features.
-As the HERO5 Session can't scan while capturing, and the camera defaults to a QuickCapture, you have to manually place the command into a scanning mode.
+As the HERO5 Session can’t scan while capturing, and the camera defaults to a QuickCapture, you have to enable the menu for scanning to occur.
 Boot the camera with the menu button, then press the menu button again when the screen turns on.
-It will have entered the menu, which functions as normal, likely displaying "ENTER PHOTO MODE", but within a moment or two it will display "QR Ready".
-The camera will remain on for 30 seconds, plenty of time to scan you settings QR Code.
-Once scanned successfully it will double-beep and display "Good Scan".
+The menu will function normally, but within a moment or two it will display “QR Ready”.
+The camera will remain on for 30 seconds, plenty of time to scan your QR Code.

+## Scanning Distance

+Whether you scan a QR Code from a laptop screen or a mobile phone, the code should be a minimum 1.5"/40cm in size with the camera about 6"/15cm away.
+The larger the QR Code, the easier it is to scan.
+Point the camera at the center of the code, hold it still for about a second.
+Once scanned successfully it will display “Good Scan” and then double-beep.
 It will now be in the mode you have selected, and have exited the menu, ready for shooting.
-To power off, press the menu button (it will then shutdown in 30 seconds) or select "EXIT MENU" for an immediate shutdown.
+To power off, press the menu button (it will then shutdown in 30 seconds) or select “EXIT MENU” for an immediate shutdown.

+## Customize Your QR Code

 <b>Camera Mode:</b>&nbsp;&nbsp;<input type="radio" id="m5" name="mode" value="" checked> <label for="m5">not set</label><br>
   <input type="radio" id="m1" name="mode" value="mV"> <label  for="m1">Video</label>&nbsp;&nbsp;